 Don’t use, make, or sell hard drugs on YouTube (also, never film yourself doing something illegal, then place that footage on the Internet).
 YouTube is also particularly sensitive to minors with drugs.
 For example, alcohol is OK to use on the platform.
 Still, it can get you a strike if you depict children consuming alcohol.

 I’d avoid showing drugs of any kind on YouTube.
 There are two tricky subjects here, though.
 The first is tobacco which advertisers are going to de-monetize you for.
 The second is marijuana which may have been legalized in your state.
 But, it is a Schedule 1 drug federally (schedule 1 drugs include LSD, heroin, and freaking Meth, for goodness sake).

 I wouldn’t risk using tobacco or marijuana on the platform.
-I know there’s a famous clip of Joe Rogan and Elon Musk getting high with weed cigars on YouTube.
+I know there’s a famous clip of Joe Rogan and Elon Musk getting high with weed cigars on YouTube (at 2:09:58).
 But sometimes, large creators are afforded privileges that small creators are not.

 YouTube’s advertiser guidelines state that violence should not be the primary focus of your video.
 Violence in and of itself won’t get you de-monetized.
 For instance, playing a violent video game wouldn’t get de-monetized (unless the content was focused on the violence and not the gameplay).

 Your video can’t explicitly be about the violence with no educational purpose behind it.
 That said, I really feel like you have to show some violent stuff to cross the line here.
 We’ve been watching some pretty violent “action” on TV for years now and are quite desensitized to it.